 The Final Takeaway

-Nauli not only looks like a cool belly roll, it has a lot of potential benefits to your digestion and to your core strength.
+Nauli not only looks like a cool belly roll, it has a lot of potential benefits for your digestion and your core strength.
 Until more research has been done, you can try out nauli, but listen to your body and see if it benefits you.